eamonwoortman/docker-images/alpine-curl-zip/README.md

-# aline-curl-zip
+# alpine-curl-zip

-An alpine:3.3 image based which has curl and zip installed
+An alpine:3.3 image which has curl and zip installed

 ----------